Last Updated on September 27, 2021

 Sodium should be limited to 2,400mg a day, and there is no need to change this during pregnancy.
 In other countries, ingredients may be listed as salt rather than sodium, which isn’t the same thing.
 In the UK, the daily limit is 6g salt.
 In the US, it’s 2,400mg (or 2.4g) of sodium.
 They’re actually the same thing – 6g of salt contains 2.4g of sodium.

-If you go over the limit occasionally it’s not necessarily harmful, but high-sodium diets can cause fluid retention, particularly in the later stages of pregnancy (source: Parents.com).
+If you go over the limit occasionally it’s not necessarily harmful, but high-sodium diets may cause or exacerbate fluid retention, particularly in the later stages of pregnancy (source: Parents.com).

 Ingredients in Miso Soup And Their Pregnancy Safety